 HUD Response: Existing MTW agreements allow for significant program flexibility.
 Those agreements continue to be in place and in effect.
 HUD remains committed to the significant program flexibility of the MTW program.
 However, as is stated in the MTW Agreement, MTW agencies remain subject to statutory and regulatory provisions not waived by the MTW Agreement and those statutory and regulatory provisions outside the scope of MTW waiver authority, including any changes thereto.
-Any provisions of the 1937 Act and its implementing regulations that are amended by HOTMA and already explicitly waived by the MTW Agreement.
+Any provisions of the 1937 Act and its implementing regulations that are amended by HOTMA and already explicitly waived by the MTW Agreement will continue to be waived by the relevant provisions of the MTW Agreement.